dvmtn/funicular/README.md

 Features
 --------

-- Better seeds layout for splitting up seeds files and option to load some data only in development
 - Rspec and Shoulda-matchers configured
 - DatabaseCleaner ready to rock (Avdi Style)
 - Guard & Spring setup for some fast feedback (especially within Tmux)
 - Turbolinks & JQuery discreetly removed
 - Haml installed and all default templates converted
+- Better seeds layout for splitting up seeds files and option to load some data only in development
+- More helpful SCSS/SASS file structure to aid writing tidy, focussed CSS
-- [Rake n Bake]() setup to keep your project healthy
+- [Rake n Bake](https://github.com/RichardVickerstaff/rake-n-bake) setup to keep your project healthy
 - Better error pages
 - Optionally create your databse for you
 - Obligatory 'initial comit' in git